2 Guests

 Intermediates have lots to play on in Söll.
 Take the gondola up to Hohe Salve, SkiWelt’s highest point at 1829m, where pistes 44 and 45 lead back down to Hochsöll and several others take you to the surrounding villages – enough to explore a different area each day.

 Advanced skiers won’t find steeps, deeps and bumps galore but if you’re happy to clock up the miles on reds, test out the black runs from Hohe Salve and dabble in a bit of off-piste, you can still have a cracking time here.
+There is the BIG 3 Rally loop, a 50km circuit that gets you around to all 3000m peaks.
+Night skiing is where this resort really stands out from the rest, with a whopping 10km of runs.

+Snowboarders will appreciate the easily accessible well run lift system.
 There is a snow park in Hochsöll (accessed via the Rinner chairlift) with an Easy Line, and medium jib and kicker lines and there’s a funslope under the Salvenmoos chairlift with jumps, boxes, tubes, bank curves and waves.
+The medium line of the snowpark and the funslope lit up 3-4 nights a week.
 You’ll also find two more parks further afield - a similar size park in Ellmau and the aptly named “Big Playground” in Westendorf which has a good selection of larger and more challenging features.

-Soll Apres Ski
+Soll Après Ski

 Though this is a quaint Austrian village with fantastic offerings for families, Söll still knows how to have a good time.
 Before you ski back down at the end of the day, stop at the Gipfelalm on Hohe Salve for a drink – it has a 360° panorama of over 70 high alpine peaks!
+For a quirky atmosphere head to The Jam Jar, it’s a small basement bar at the entrance to the town.
+The Jam Jar serves up a great selection of draught beers and puts on regular live music.
+Anyone in need of some home comfort will love the Brit-style Red Horse sports bar.
+The bar shows big events like the 6 Nations and champions league and hosts regular live music events.

 For loud music, DJ sets and dancing on tables head over to local legend Whisky-Mühle which remains open after many of the other bars have called it a night.
-You’ll find several restaurants dotted around the village centre.
-For sizeable portions at fair prices, we love the cosy Söller Stuben.
-Bella Vita is also excellent value for money, with starters big enough to share and the best steak in the area.

 In terms of other things to do and see, the Alpiniglu igloo village over in Hochbrixen can be easily reached by both skiers and non-skiers.
 There are ice sculptures and an ice bar - it’s well worth a visit!
 There’s always tobogganing available, including a 4km floodlit run to accompany the impressive night skiing scene.

-Best time to ski Soll
+Best Time to Visit Soll

 This isn’t the most snowsure resort in the Alps but the Hohe Salve has the highest skiing in the region, making Söll a safe bet for some of the best conditions in the SkiWelt.
 February usually sees the most snowfall.
 Huge investments in technology have seen slopes stay open from December to the end of March in recent years.
 The area has over 1700 snow cannons which provide extra dusting on an enormous 288km of piste when temperatures are below zero.